 If you’re dissatisfied with the way your body looks after giving birth, you’ll be happy to know that there’s an answer.
 A mommy makeover is a combination of cosmetic procedures performed to restore your pre-pregnancy appearance.
-A typical makeover might include a tummy tuck, breast augmentation, lift, or reduction, and liposuction of problem areas including the legs, arms, or trunk.
-If you’d like more information about the procedure, contact Restore SD Plastic Surgery in San Diego, CA today to discuss your options with a qualified medical professional.
+A typical makeover might include a tummy tuck, breast augmentation, breast lift or breast reduction, and liposuction of problem areas including the legs, arms, or trunk.
+If you’d like more information about the procedure, contact Dr. Katerina Gallus at Restore SD Plastic Surgery in San Diego, CA today to discuss your options with a qualified medical professional.

 Who Should Consider a Mommy Makeover?